 To assess vendor compliance at individual production facilities, Ethan Allen partners with industry-recognized third-party auditing companies known for their professionalism, consistency, and credibility.
-These vendors, including Bureau Veritas and Elevate Limited, have conducted over 120 labor compliance audits in eleven countries on our behalf since 2016.
+These vendors, including Bureau Veritas and Elevate Limited, have conducted over 100 labor compliance audits in eleven countries on our behalf in the past five years.